11. "Be yourself." ❤️

 - Success is in their control

-- School is a place to learn new things and make new friends
+- School is a way to learn new things and make new friends

-- At the end of the day, they get to come home and be with their family
+- At the end of the day, they get to be with their family

 Here are 11 encouraging phrases to say to your child on their first day of school: